asathiya007/nba-trending-teams/bar_graph_visualization/README.md

-# NBA Team Sentiment Visualizer (Tweet-based Bar Graph)
+# NBA Trending Teams (Tweet-Based Bar Graph Visualization)

 ## Overview
 This visualization displays the sentiments of various NBA teams, derived from public opinions on Twitter.
 It also shows how different machine learning models classify tweets into positive and negative categories with the same available data.

 ## How To Run Locally
 1. Clone this repository to your local machine.
 2. Navigate to the `bar_graph_visualization` directory within the cloned repo through your command-line interface.
 3. Run the following command to start up a local server: